guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

         return str(path_pyproject_toml)
 ```

-It's a very great idea to check on `.git` or `pyproject.toml` itself to decide whether it's the project root and, obviously, if worked just fine.
+It's a very great idea to check on `.git` or `pyproject.toml` itself to decide whether it's the project root and, obviously, it worked just fine.

-## Publishing Package to Pypi with Flit
+## 📦 Publishing Package to Pypi with Flit

 Publishing to pypi is the fun part!
-Making it available and easy distributable for everyone so a dev can simply `pip install tryceratops` is magic.
+Making it available and easy distributable for everyone so a dev can simply `pip install tryceratops` is as magic ✨ as runnning dinosaur commands 🦖 from your terminal.
-There's several distinct ways of publishing a package to Pypi, and it seems that [`flit`](https://flit.readthedocs.io/en/latest/) is the simplest one that I tried so far.
+There's several distinct ways of publishing a package to Pypi, and [`flit`](https://flit.readthedocs.io/en/latest/) is the simplest one that I tried so far.

 I didn't have to care about creating a `setup.py` and [the docs](https://docs.python.org/3/distutils/setupscript.html) seemed too boring in comparison to the simplicity of writing a [config in pyproject](https://github.com/guilatrova/tryceratops/blob/c574aec/pyproject.toml#L5-L21).

 The only challenge is to (remember to) keep `requires` up to date.
-I released two versions already without the proper dependencies set 😝.
+I released two versions already without the proper dependencies set so they're unusable 😝.
+Sadly Pypi doesn't allow me to overwrite previous published versions with a new package.

 ## 🛣 Roadmap and Plans

-I'm tracking progress in the [GitHub project](https://github.com/guilatrova/tryceratops/projects/1) so anyone can check out.

-But to summarize, I would say the most important points are:
+I would say the next steps are:

 ### 🕵️‍♀️ Test it more and collect real user feedback